Estimated reading time: 5 minutes

 This is done by reviewing safety procedures for potentially dangerous activities by employees and volunteers.

-This group should make routine campus rounds and proactively look for hazards that need to be corrected.
+This group should make routine campus rounds and proactively look for hazards that must be corrected.

 This could be anything within buildings or outside grounds, such as electrical systems, walking surfaces, air quality, fire extinguishers, clutter in hallways, etc.

-Proactively looking for things that could pose a threat of harm to employees or visitors can help to avoid an unnecessary incident of injury.
+Proactively looking for things that could pose a threat of harm to employees or visitors can help avoid unnecessary injury.

 6. Customer Experience